 - Never drain ‘gray’ water.
 After you’ve washed a load of dishes by hand, or rinsed vegetables, leave the water in the sink.
 Use this gray water to pre-rinse the dirtier dishes to remove most of the grease and other food.
 That way, when it comes time to wash, you’ll need a lot less water.

 - Never let the tap run for extended periods.
 Turn it on for a few seconds at a time, only when you really need that extra water.

 - Use a faucet aerator.
 You can rinse dishes with much less water with a faucet aerator, which injects air bubbles into the water.

 - Use cold or just lukewarm water.
-I’ve lived in Costa Rica for six months already, and no one here washes dishes in hot water.
+I lived in Costa Rica for six months, and no one there washes dishes in hot water.
 Of course, the cold water comes out at about 70F, not 40F, since we’re in the tropics, but you can wash with cold or just lukewarm water in colder climates.

 - Start with an inch of warm water in the sink.
 Wash dishes in that, and rinse in your second sink with cold water, if you have a second sink.
 Otherwise stack the dishes on the counter after washing, and then rinse them all in cold water when you’re done the soap wash.

 - Just like your mom taught you, start by washing the cleanest dishes – glasses, cups, cutlery, plates, and finally pots and pans.

 Using these techniques I can wash all the dishes from a meal for four people in about three liters of fresh water.

 If you would like proof that energy efficient dishwashers can outperform hand washing, here’s convincing evidence that energy efficient dishwashers not only clean dishes using less energy, water and detergent than human subjects, but also get the dishes cleaner.